Background

 Adaptations of some well-loved city flags

-As awareness of flag design principles has spread in recent years, many municipalities have undergone movements to redesign their flags.
-Cities have recognized that a handsome, emblematic flag is a standard under which the citizens of a town can rally.
+In fact you need look no further than our neighboring cities to find some simple, effective flags.
 Note the clean, distinctive designs of the flags of Durham and Charlotte, adopted in the 1980s.
 You’ll find these flags all over our fellow Carolina cities.
 They're a source of civic pride.

 Flags of Durham & Charlotte, NC

 The city of Raleigh deserves an iconic flag.
-While the flag of 1899 will always be an endearing historic flag, a new flag design can be a highly recognizable symbol that provides our citizenry with a sense of common identity.
+While the flag of 1960 will always be an endearing piece of history, a new, well-designed flag can be a highly recognizable symbol that provides our citizenry with a sense of common identity.
+The new Raleigh flag campaign seeks to establish that symbol and make it official.

 Join the effort and help promote the new flag.
-This grassroots movement will spread awareness and entreat the Raleigh city council to adopt the new Raleigh flag as an official flag of the city.
-We believe Raleigh residents will proudly own and display the new flag – indeed, many already are!
+This grassroots movement will continue to spread awareness and entreat the Raleigh city council to adopt the new Raleigh flag as an official flag of the city.